MicrosoftDocs/cloud-adoption-framework/docs/govern/monitor-cloud-governance.md

 ### Azure facilitation: Configuring cloud governance monitoring

 The following guidance is meant to help you configure cloud governance monitoring in Azure.
 It provides a sample starting point for major categories of cloud governance.
 Consider aggregating these signals in the [Azure governance workbook](https://github.com/Azure/azure-quickstart-templates/tree/master/quickstarts/microsoft.costmanagement/governance-workbook).
+To cloud governance monitoring, you need to configure a monitoring identity that has the required permissions to gather compliance data across all your subscriptions.

 #### Configure monitoring for regulatory compliance governance